JonathanDelaney/Funky-Ducks/README.md

 7. It takes a few minutes for the site to be published, wait until the background of your link changes to a green color before trying to open it.

 ### Forking
-If you wish to contribute to this website you can Fork it without affecting the main branch by following the procedure outlined below.
+If someone wants to add to the project they can fork off the main branch by following the instructons below.
 1. Go to the GitHub website and log in.
 2. Locate the [Repository](https://github.com/JonathanDelaney/Funked-Up-Chicks) used for this project.
 3. On the right-hand side of the Repository name, you'll see the 'Fork' button.
 It's located next to the 'Star' and 'Watch' buttons.